makma/fingerprintjs.com/content/blog/how-to-lower-your-twilio-costs-by-using-fingerprinting-for-2fa.md

 [Browser fingerprinting](/blog/what-is-browser-fingerprinting/) is another technique that can help solve the high cost of 2FA via SMS.
 The user’s browser and device carry a lot of information that can be compiled to form a unique fingerprint for a user.
 Using this fingerprint, you can continue using SMS for two-factor authentication while cutting down on the number of paid verification attempts.

 In this post, I’ll demonstrate how you can use browser fingerprinting as a supplement to SMS-based two-factor authentication.
-I’ll show you how to build a small NodeJS application that uses Twilio Verify for 2FA, and then I’ll add [FingerprintJS](/) for browser fingerprinting.
+I’ll show you how to build a small NodeJS application that uses Twilio Verify for 2FA, and then I’ll add [Fingerprint](/) for browser fingerprinting.

 The finished application is [available on GitHub](https://github.com/karllhughes/fingerprintjs-twilio-verify), or you can follow along with this tutorial to build it on your own.
 Let’s get started!

 ### Setting Up a Simple Login Application

 To get you started, I’ve created an [Express](https://expressjs.com/) NodeJS application with a login page and dashboard for authenticated users.
-You’ll use this application as a starting point for implementing Twilio Verify and FingerprintJS.
+You’ll use this application as a starting point for implementing Twilio Verify and Fingerprint.

 To download the code, clone [this repository](https://github.com/karllhughes/fingerprintjs-twilio-verify/tree/base) and checkout the `base` branch: